RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

  - Check use of std::list<> in rosic::PolymorphicInstrumentVoice

+ - Maybe be a bit more protective about member variable access.
+I typically use only public and protected sections with the rationale that it sometimes makes sense to subclass a certain DSP class and then have direct access to the members and I do indeed have a couple of cases where I do subclass DSP classes internally within the library.
+However, having the members only protected rather than private would also allow external client code (outside the library) to subclass and access the protected members which makes it harder to change them later without breaking client code because they have now become part of a "semi-public" API, so to speak.
+On the other hand, it can sometimes also be useful for (white-box) testing purposes to be able to subclass a DSP class and access the protected members.
+Hmm...not sure.
+Both ways have pros and cons - as is often the case.

  - Define a consistent strategy for CameCasing words that can be seen as compound words or as two words like "sample rate" vs "samplerate" or "wave shape" vs "waveshape".
 I currently just capitalize every part of a word that "could" be seen as a word in its own right.
 That is, I use